-Opening to emotions is scary, requiring courage to face avoided vulnerabilities—opening to possible rejection.
+Opening to emotions is scary, requiring courage to face avoided vulnerabilities—the possibility of rejection.
 Trust and self-confidence allow others to accept or reject us.
 It’s there right as a person.
 We must calmly allow perspective dates, romantic partners and even spouses a right to leave.
-By doing so we offer them the gift of acceptance—allowing for their individualism.
+By doing so we offer them the gift of acceptance—allowing for their autonomy.
 Without this gift, intimacy flounders.

 By allowing partners freedom without nasty manipulations, the relationship naturally evolves or destructs.
 Without our unhealthy intrusions, partners freely respond to our needs, as we attune and respond to their needs.
 This process of allowing, giving and receiving creates the bond of trust.